 Implementing functional tests

 Functional tests verify the correctness of the plugin end-to-end.
-In practice that means applying, configuring and executing the functionality of the plugin implementation represented by the class UrlVerifierPlugin.
-As you can see, the implementation exposes an extension and a task instance that uses the URL value configured by the end user.
+In practice, this means applying, configuring, and executing the functionality of the plugin implementation.
+The UrlVerifierPlugin class exposes an extension and a task instance that uses the URL value configured by the end user:

 UrlVerifierPlugin.java